-When Conn Bertish, one of Cape Town’s top creative thinkers and well-known cancer survivors, beat cancer in 2013, he began a process of launching a global cancer-fighting platform called "cancer dojo", which aims to empower people facing cancer with the tools and techniques shown to strengthen the human immune system and ultimately enable a more positive cancer outcome.
+When Conn Bertish, one of Cape Town’s top creative thinkers and a well-known cancer survivor, beat cancer in 2013, he began a process of launching a global cancer-fighting platform called "cancer dojo", which aims to empower people facing cancer with the tools and techniques shown to strengthen the human immune system and ultimately enable a more positive cancer outcome.

 Read: Childhood cancer: know the facts